-3 credits (fall or as necessary) DA: L2 CCT

-A practical and applied overview of the structure and the laws that govern Indian tribal governments and their unique relationship with the Federal government.
+3 credits (fall or as necessary) DA: L2 CCT A practical and applied overview of the structure and the laws that govern Indian tribal governments and their unique relationship with the Federal government.

-CJ399 Special Topics in Criminal Justice 3 credits DA: N/A
+CJ399 Special Topics in Criminal Justice

 Designed as an upper-level elective course specifically for junior and senior students, when offered, the academic department introduces a unique and exciting topical course which isn't part of the traditional curriculum.
 Special Topic courses are offered as needed and as interest arises.